Learn more about the efforts that Strivacity makes to ensure that we can deliver on our service commitment to our customers.

 Scheduled downtime windows do not count towards the availability metrics.

-This is the scheduled unavailability of Strivacity Fusion.
+This is the scheduled unavailability of Strivacity.
 It's the time that Strivacity has scheduled at least 48 hours in advance with full notification to those impacted that this is going to happen.
 This scheduled downtime is usually outside of an impact window or a working window based on the our customers using the service, usually in a given timezone.

 The Service Commitment does not apply to any Unavailability caused by;